-Your first appointment normally lasts about an hour and a half.
-You will meet a few of our team members, including one of our doctors, and will undergo a comprehensive dental exam.
+First appointments normally last about an hour and a half with us.
+Within that time, you will meet a few of our team members, including one of our doctors, and undergo a comprehensive dental exam.
 We will also get a full series of x-rays for our files.
-This appointment will serve to get most of the administrative work done and offer an opportunity for you to get to know our office and doctors as well as ask as many questions as you need.
+This appointment serves to get most of the administrative work done and offer an opportunity for you to get to know our office and doctors as well as ask as many questions as you need.
 Dr. Samarkos or Dr. Rodriguez will discuss any concerns you may have and give an overview of your oral health, based on the comprehensive exam and x-rays.

 What To Bring

-When you come to your first appointment, to avoid long wait time, please come prepared with the following information.
+When you come to your first appointment, to avoid waiting, please come prepared with the following information.